 “It had been known since Madame Curie that radiation could damage human beings, but I don’t think anyone knew the full impact of radiation until the studies of the bombs,” he said.

-By 1975, the number of cases of leukemia reached 1,838 in Hiroshima and Nagasaki.
-Though leukemia was still considered a rare cancer, these numbers were concerning – leukemia was often diagnosed in survivors who were exposed within six miles from where the bombs exploded.
+Though leukemia was still considered a rare cancer, these rates of leukemia were disturbing – leukemia was often diagnosed in survivors who were exposed within six miles from where the bombs exploded.
 The cause became increasingly clear: While radiation can be tolerated in low doses, the type of ionizing radiation released from the bombs was powerful enough to create ‘breaks’ in DNA that could cause cells to die or mutate.
+This radiation permeated the air and soil, and the neutrons from the bombs created radioactive atoms in the soil at locations near the hypocenters. eate ‘breaks’ in DNA that could cause cells to die or mutate.
 This radiation permeated the air and soil, and the neutrons from the bombs created radioactive atoms in the soil at locations near the hypocenters.

 Rates of leukemia steadily dropped following their peak in the mid-1950s, but other forms of solid cancers (a malignancy that forms in a ‘solid’ organ such as the breast or kidney) surfaced.
-From 1958 to 1988, the ABCC observed 7,851 cases of solid cancers among 44,635 survivors part of the life-span study.
-The probability a hibakusha will develop a form of solid cancer due to radiation exposure from the bombs depends on the dose received, how old they were at the time of the explosion, and their sex.
+The probability a survivor would develop a form of solid cancer due to radiation exposure from the bombs depended on the dose received, how old they were at the time of the explosion, and their sex.
 Higher risks are associated with those who were children or young adults at the time of the bombing.
-Currently, the RERF estimates that “for the average radiation exposure of survivors within 2,500 meters, the increase is about 10% above normal age-specific rates.”

 Hibakusha now receive some government support for medical treatment (beginning with laws enacted in 1957), but in early post-war years, little was known about radiation exposure.
-Some wondered if they could get sick by coming in close contact with survivors.
-As a result, atomic bomb survivors were shunned within Japanese society: many found it difficult to marry, and never spoke about their experience, even to family members.
+In both cities false rumors circulated that a person could get sick by coming in close contact with survivors.
+As a result, many survivors faced discrimination and found it difficult to marry or find employment; some never spoke about their experience, even to family members.

 Ogura did not begin to speak about her experience until the 1970s, almost 30 years after the bomb fell.
 For her, recalling the day was too difficult, and she feared discrimination.
 While some survivors like Ogura have bravely come out of the shadows to tell their stories to visitors, others have never been able to overcome their emotional scars.
 Their nuclear nightmare never subsided.